 Once there, I found a handful of snowshoers and cross country skiers ready to watch me with interest.
 I also found a lot of snow.
 Between the two, I immediately lost all confidence.
 I believed I had no idea what I was doing.
 What if I couldn't get the tent up in all the snow?
 What do I do about a fire pit?
 Would our water keep from freezing in my sleeping bag without me in it until bedtime?
 I had snow-camped one other time when there was maybe six inches on the ground and much warmer temperatures.
 Here, I guessed, lay three feet.
 Everything was covered.
 I texted my partner, Kimi, and said all I wanted was to be home.
 I feared I was in over my head.
 Plus, all these people were watching me like I knew what I was doing.
 Essentially, she responded with, "That sucks" and "Can you go back to the car?"
 That's when I knew Wisdom and I were there whether we liked it or not.
 There was no way in hell I was dragging that sled back to the car.
 My hands ached from pulling it and I had rope burns on both thumbs.
 No. We would be sleeping on the snow no matter what.
-So, I thought, might as well get to it, and I began to make the woods our home.
+Might as well get to it, I thought, and I began to make the woods our home.
 About that time, three of the nicest people stopped to say hello.
 I expressed to them some of my doubts about the night ahead.
 They were supportive and so excited for Wisdom and I to be out on such a great adventure, and their positivity was catching.
 I became excited again too.
 I got the tent up and knew Wisdom and I would be fine.
 But I have to work on that confidence thing and not be so quick to discredit and discourage myself.
 We can do the things we dream.

 I spent some time digging out the fire pit and finally got to rest and savor camp.
 The day hikers were gone and Wisdom and I had the woods to ourselves.
-With the fire crackling at my feet, I enjoyed a hot dinner, a mug of tea, and even drank whiskey with the moon.
+With the fire crackling at my feet, I enjoyed a hot dinner, a mug of tea, and whiskey with the moon.

-But night comes early in the winter and by 730, it had been dark for three hours.
+But night comes early in the winter mountains and by 730, it had been dark for three hours.
 With the fire nearly out and the cold creeping in, the time was right to call it a night.
 I tucked Wisdom into a down jacket I'd brought for her and supplied her pockets with hand warmers.
 She was asleep in minutes.

 It took me a bit longer.
 My legs ached and the tent was cold.
 Sometime overnight, however, I noticed the temperature inside the tent had increased.
 Eventually, I figured out it was snowing.
 My tent now had insulation!
 The next morning, I was curious to know how much.